Directory Permissions and File Sharing

 HOME dir but notice they CANNOT write to it.

 The default file permissions within home directories should be sufficient to now allow people from your group to read the contents of the files and to copy them to their own home directory.
-If opening the permissions to all of your group is too wide then please let us know what you would like to be able to do and we will advise further.
+If opening the permissions to all members your group is too wide-open, then please let us know who you would like to have access, and we will advise further.

 It is highly recommended that you never give anyone else write (w) permission to your directory or files as this allows them to modify or delete them.